-Professor Angus Macdonald FFA (Office: CM T.04, Telephone: 451 3209, Email: [A.S.Macdonald@hw.ac.uk](mailto:A.S.Macdonald@hw.ac.uk))
+Professor Angus Macdonald

+(Office: CM T.04, Telephone: 451 3209, Email: [A.S.Macdonald@hw.ac.uk](mailto:A.S.Macdonald@hw.ac.uk)

-Professor Macdonald is responsible for all academic matters relating to the programme.
+Professor Macdonald is responsible for all academic matters relating to the second year of the programme, including progression from the first year to the second year.

-Appointments with the Programme Director may be arranged by email.
+Appointments with the Programme Directors may be arranged by email.